COVID-19: what to do if your SME is struggling financially

 - Temporary relief measures introduced by the government in response to COVID-19 may protect you from personal liability from insolvent trading for debts incurred in the ordinary course of business.

-- It is vitally important to get appropriate advice from a trusted adviser (accountant, lawyer or registered liquidator) early if you think you will have difficulty paying your debts on time or when relief measures cease.
+- It is vitally important to get appropriate advice from a trusted adviser (such as a financial adviser, accountant, registered liquidator or lawyer) early if you think you will have difficulty paying your debts on time or when relief measures cease.

-ASIC’s weekly insolvency monitor has identified a significant decrease in the number of small business insolvencies in the 12 weeks to June 2020.
+ASIC’s weekly insolvency statistics have identified a significant decrease in the number of small business insolvencies in the 12 weeks to June 2020.
 This means that some small businesses may not be seeking appropriate advice about the financial difficulties they were, and are, facing as a result of the COVID-19 pandemic.

 Seek advice from a trusted adviser

-If your small business has been affected by a downturn in business due to COVID-19, or you are a creditor because your clients or suppliers are in trouble, it is vital to seek advice as soon as possible from a trusted adviser such as an accountant, lawyer, financial adviser, mortgage broker, business adviser or registered liquidator.
+If your small business has been affected by a downturn in business due to COVID-19, or you are a creditor because your clients or suppliers are in trouble, it is vital to seek advice as soon as possible from a trusted adviser such as a financial adviser, accountant, registered liquidator or lawyer.

 Signs that may indicate your company is in financial difficulty include ongoing losses, poor cashflow, unpaid creditors outside usual trading terms and problems obtaining finance.